-A: Austin Community College requires its employees to participate in professional development opportunities that will enhance their abilities, provide job-related knowledge, improve their productivity and efficiency, and prepare them for higher-level positions.
-This commitment to growth is demonstrated by the fact that professional development is incorporated into the Performance Excellence Program (PEP), the performance review system developed and used by ACC for non-faculty positions.
+A: Austin Community College District has recently implemented Workday.
+(Learn more about Workday here.)
+ACCD requires its employees to participate in professional development opportunities that will enhance their abilities, provide job-related knowledge, improve their productivity and efficiency, and prepare them for higher-level positions.
+This commitment to growth is demonstrated by the fact that professional development is incorporated into the Performance Excellence Program (PEP) as a performance framework used by ACC for non-faculty positions.

 Austin Community College follows the guidelines outlined in Chapter 21, Section 21.010 (Employment Discrimination Training for State Employees) of the Texas Labor Code with regard to training about the Americans with Disabilities Act (ADA) and Sexual Harassment Prevention.
 In accordance with these guidelines all ACC employees shall receive employment discrimination prevention training that includes information about ACC’s policies and procedures relating to employment discrimination and sexual harassment.
 New employees shall be required to attend the training program no later than the 30th day after the date of employment and employees shall attend supplemental training every two years.